Luxury Safari

 3. Q: Is a safari suitable for families with children?

 A: Many luxury safari lodges are family-friendly and offer special programs for children, including junior ranger courses, educational walks, and wildlife quizzes.
-However, some lodges have age restrictions for certain activities, so it’s advisable to check in advance.
+However, some lodges have age restrictions for certain activities or minimum age requirements, so it’s advisable to check in advance.

 Conclusion